antleaf/rioxx/webroot/content/profiles/v3-0-final/dc_description.md

 requirement: Recommended
 metadata_profile: v3-0-final
 ---
-The purpose of `dc:description` is to describe the content of *the resource* using free text.
+The purpose of `dc:description` is to describe the content of *the primary resource* using free text.
 It is **RECOMMENDED** that an English language abstract be used where available.
 HTML or other markup tags **SHOULD NOT** be included in this field.
 This field may be indexed and its contents presented to people conducting searches.